babyfish-ct/graphql-state/README.md

 ## Project description

-What is the essence of UI?
+What is the essence of UI state?
 > One main mutation causes **N** extra mutations.
 The more complex the UI, the larger the **N**.

 *(If you have ever developed more complex UI, you will resonate with it.
 If not, don’t worry, let's discuss it together in the [Project context](./site/background.md).)*